 Should I Delete the Hello Dolly WordPress Plugin?

-While the plugin itself is not harmful, our team has cleaned countless hacked sites over the years.
-We often find that attackers hide malicious code in old, inactive plugins like Hello Dolly because they know most users don’t check them.
+While the plugin itself is not harmful, security experts (including our team) have cleaned countless hacked sites over the years.
+Attackers often hide malicious code in old, inactive plugins like Hello Dolly because they know most users don’t check them.

 Hackers use these forgotten files to create a malicious backdoor.
 This allows them to regain access to your site even after you’ve found and removed the initial infection.

 Because of this, it is a security best practice to delete all plugins and themes that you are not actively using on your website.
-This simple step helps keep your site secure.
+This simple step helps keep your site secure and reduces your overall “attack surface” (the number of potential entry points hackers can target).

 Frequently Asked Questions About Hello Dolly